Mohammadjamiu/tahugo_updated/content/electronics/resources-for-learning-electronics-from-scratch.md

 ---
+draft: false
+wordcount: false
+alt: electronics resources
-title: "22 Resources for Learning Electronics From Scratch (For Beginners)"
+title: 22 Resources for Learning Electronics From Scratch (For Beginners)
 postdate: October 29, 2021
-image: "/images/learnelectronics.webp"
-description: "Learning electronics can be fun sometimes but other times can be really frustrating.
-So having good resources around can help reduce those frustrations and enhance your knowledge on how to build circuits or even how to troubleshoot electronic gadgets."
+description: Learning electronics can be fun sometimes but other times can be really frustrating.
+So having good resources around can help reduce those frustrations and enhance your knowledge on how to build circuits or even how to troubleshoot electronic gadgets.
-alt: "electronics resources"
+categorylabel: Electronics
+categories: '["Electronics"]'
+image: /images/learnelectronics.webp
 weight: "12"
-author: Mohammad Abdul
-categorylabel: Electronics
 categorylink: /categories/electronics
-categories:  '["Electronics"]'
 type: posts
+author: Mohammad Abdul
+mathjax: false
 Google_Ads: true
-wordcount: false
-draft: false
 ---

 <img loading="lazy" src="/images/learnelectronics.webp" alt="how to learn electronics from scratch or on your own">